mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ![travel_personality_quiz_fsm_final](./travel_personality_quiz_fsm_final.svg)

-and update the `input` and `transition` functions.
+and update the `input` and `transition` functions accordingly.
-The code and demo will be available soon!

-Side notes:

-* The `output` function simply maps the outputs returned from `transition` into the outgoing streams (`sinks` in Cycle.js) to make side effects, e.g., trigger actions.
+## Beyond FSM

-* If you are familiar with [Model-View-Intent pattern](https://cycle.js.org/model-view-intent.html), the FSM pattern is basically the same except it requires a specific structure for "model" and doesn't really make use of "view", which is corresponding to "output".
+If you are familiar with UI programming, the FSM pattern I presented in this post could be viewed as a application of [Model-View-Intent (MVI) pattern](https://cycle.js.org/model-view-intent.html) (an [adaptation of Model-View-Controller in reactive programming](https://cycle.js.org/model-view-intent.html#model-view-intent-what-mvc-is-really-about)) where "intent" is `input`, "model" is `FSM status`, and "view" is `output`.
+In addition to the MVI pattern, the FSM pattern additionally requires specific structure for the "model"/`FSM status` and the "update"/`transition`.

+I choose to represent the desired robot behavior as a finite state machine for its simplicity and ubiquity.

+If you are familiar with robotics, you might want to use different representations such as [behavior tree](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)), [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process), [petri nets](https://en.wikipedia.org/wiki/Petri_net), etc.